-As of December 31, 2021, we were required by AgriBank to maintain an investment equal to 2.5% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
-As of March 31, 2022, the required investment is increasing to 2.55%.
+As of December 31, 2022, we were required by AgriBank to maintain an investment equal to 2.55% of the average guarterly balance of our note payable.

 We are also required to hold AgriBank stock related to our participation in a pool program.
 The required investment amount varies by pool program and is generally a percentage of the loan balance in the pool.